littleosbook/aenix/doc/book/file_systems.md

 ## Inodes and writable file systems

 When we decide that we want a more complex - and realistic - file system, we might want to look into the concept of inodes.
-See further reading ????.
+See [further reading](#further-reading-6).

 ## A virtual file system and devfs